novintlue/ineryjs/README.md

 # DOC

 ## How to run
-> Copy .env.example and set environtmen
+> Copy .env.example and set environment

+> set TOKEN symbol with new uniqe symbol for your token

 > Run npm install